jkschneider/springone-stl-serverless-spring-2018/README.md

 ---

-# [fit] Beyond the initial investment in coding, I can create an almost
-# [fit] variable cost business model
-# [fit] and redirect investment to maximise returns...
+# Beyond the initial investment in coding, I can create an almost variable cost business model and redirect investment to maximise returns...

 ^ Simon Wardley